psy-loophs/TG-FORWARD/README.md

   - Proper forwarding of grouped media (albums) without duplicates.

 - **No Protected Message Errors**
   - Skips protected media or service messages gracefully without getting stuck.

+- **Redundancy**
+   - Sending the !start command twice will trigger a forwarding notification instead of starting the forwarding process again.

+   -
 - **Owner Notifications**
-  - Start/Done messages are sent to your **Saved Messages (owner ID)**.
+  - Start messages are sent to the API owner when the !start command is used..

 ---